-- Reached settlement agreement with Willow Bend Apartment's legal counsel.
-Staff is reviewing purchase agreement comments. - Staff continues to review potential new pole locations and providing feedback to the design team. - Staff engaged the Project's internal signal team and BBII signal team to determine potential Real Estate interests. - Staff completed review of all potential ESZs in Segments 3 and 4 has identified a handful of potential ESZ acquisitions to discuss with the contractor. - Reviewed ESZ requirements for KB Homes to confirm acquisition area and made First Written Offer to KB Homes and Google. - Discussed pre-acquisition possession terms with Google - Through the Real Estate weekly meetings and the BBII bi-weekly meetings, the need for additional acquisition from the Sonora Gray parcel were eliminated. - Reviewing parcel acquisition options for Marchese parcel with Santa Clara Valley Water District. - Finalized design for Diridon Hospitality, achieving the reduction of the acquisition area. - Completed appraisal of PG&E property.

-Continued to finalize appraisal map for Britannia Gateway, and achieved PG&E approval.
+- Reached settlement agreement with Willowbend Apartment's legal counsel. . - Staff continues to review potential new pole locations and provide feedback to the design team. - Staff continues to work with PCEP's internal signal team and BBII signal team to determine potential Real Estate interests. - Staff completed review of all potential ESZs in Segments 3 and 4 and started review of Segment 2.
+This process has identified a handful of potential ESZ acquisitions to discuss with the contractor. - Finalized ESZ requirements for KB Homes to confirm acquisition area to make First Written Offer to KB Homes and Google. - Discussed pre-acquisition possession terms with Google. - Submitted Diridon Hospitality Resolution of Necessity (RON) package to VTA for their review. - Completed appraisal of PG&E property and engaged in discussions for early acquisition. - Finalized appraisal map for Britannia Gateway, and achieved PG&E approval.

-- Continue to negotiate for all open parcels. - Continue review of ESZ needs and work with BBII to finalize. - Continue to meet with internal signal team and BBII signal team to determine potential Real Estate needs. - Make offer to PG&E and negotiate for early possession. - Meet with Diridon Hospitality to discuss acquisition. - Work with Britain Gateway for potholing access. - Make offers on the parcel for which appraisals have been completed. - Actively participate in Foundation/Pothole and Gannett Fleming weekly meetings. - Continue to work with project team to identify and analyze new potential parcels and thereafter newly identified parcels.
+- Continue to negotiate for all open parcels. - Continue review of ESZ needs and work with BBII to finalize. - Continue to meet with internal signal team and BBII signal team to determine potential Real Estate needs. - Make offer to PG&E and negotiate for early possession. - Continue negotiations with Diridon Hospitality and prepare for VTA June board meeting to approve the RON. - Work with Britannia Gateway for potholing access.
+Establish contact with Britannia Gateway. - Make offers on the parcel for which appraisals have been completed. - Actively participate in Foundation/Pothole and Gannett Fleming weekly meetings. - Continue to work with project team to identify and analyze new potential parcels and thereafter newly identified parcels.